PotHix/pothix.github.com/content/post/stats-nov-2017.md

 One new city and 16 new places.

-Not so useful, but here is the time spend in vehicles:
+Not so useful, but here is the time spent on vehicles:

 [![Location time and distance](/images/stats/2017/nov/location-time-distance.png "Location time and distance")](/images/stats/2017/nov/location-time-distance.png "")